Travelling to Australia

 The Australian Border Force manages the security and integrity of Australia's borders.
 Please refer to its website for further information, including about duty-free concessions for visitors to Australia.

-The Department of Agriculture and Water Resources develops and implements policies and programmes to ensure Australia’s agriculture, fisheries, food and forestry industries remain competitive, profitable and sustainable, and supports the sustainable and productive management and use of rivers and water resources.
+The Department of Agriculture, Fisheries and Forestry develops and implements policies and programmes to ensure Australia’s agriculture, fisheries, food and forestry industries remain competitive, profitable and sustainable.
 Australia’s biosecurity system protects human, animal and plant health by reducing the risk of unwanted pests and diseases arriving in Australia.

 I'm travelling to Australia, what items must I declare upon arrival?